Useful Links and Resources

 If you get stuck following those instructions, feel free to subscribe to RWP.
-Let them know that you'd like to be added to the WhatsApp group, and someone will get you hooked up.
+Let them know that you'd like to be added to the WhatsApp group, and someone will make sure you get hooked up.

-This free set of audio tutorials by Garth Humphreys can be found at The ReaProducer Standalone Site.
+This free set of audio tutorials by Garth Humphreys and occasional guests can be found at The ReaProducer Standalone Site.
 If you'd prefer to subscribe, here's the ReaProducer Podcast feed for Apple Podcasts, or here's the RSS feed for other podcast catchers.
 Most of these episodes have been produced on the Mac, however Garth has always been mindful to make sure that his content is applicable to both platforms.

-If you are new to Reaper, it is recommended that you work through the first few tutorials in order as they build on the knowledge covered.
-They start with installation, and move through important concepts, importing media, recording, and editing with both time selections and items.
+If you're new to Reaper, it is recommended that you work through the first few tutorials in order.
+They start with installation, and move through important concepts, such as importing media, recording, and editing with both time selections and items.
 How to Save and Render projects is also covered, along with side-chaining and an introduction to automation.
 There really is a ton of useful info contained within these bite-sized tutorials.

 - making custom actions